Academic Support for Faculty and Students

 Academic Honor Code

 As a reminder, FIT's Academic Honor Code continues to be in force.
 Students who copy another person's idea or written work and claim it as original are in violation of FIT’s policy on academic integrity.

-The last day to officially withdraw from a course is up until the last day of the 13th week of a fall or spring semester.
+The last day to officially withdraw from a course is up until the last day of the 13th week of a fall or Fall semester.
 The student will receive a final grade of WD for a course withdrawal completed in this time frame.
 WD grades do not affect GPA.
 To officially withdraw from a course, students must submit a Course Withdrawal Form, completed and signed by them and their instructor, and e-mailed to the Registrar's Office.